 Rutgers took their perfect Big East record to Heinz Field on Saturday to take on the Pitt Panthers in Pittsburgh.
 The Scarlet Knights were looking to clinch their first conference title in school history against a Pitt team that had only won one Big East matchup all season.
 However, after Pitt annihilated Rutgers, they will have to settle for a share.
 The Panthers went up early, scoring 21 in the second quarter and went into the half with a lead of 21-0.
 After the half, Pitt put up six more points and held Rutgers to a mere touchdown in the third quarter.

 Tino Sunseri threw for 227 yards and two touchdowns in the win over the Scarlet Knights, while Ray Graham picked up another touchdown and 113 yards on the ground.
 Rutgers just couldn’t get anything going and ended the game with only one touchdown thrown by Gary Nova who also picked up 157 yards through the air.

 Final Score: Pittsburgh 27, Rutgers 6

-Tags: Adonis Ameen-Moore Bearcats Big East Big East Football Brandon McManus Brendon Kay Chandler Whitmer Cincinnati Bearcats Featured George Winn Jeremy Wright Jerome Smith Johnny McEntee Louisville Cardinals Lyle McCombs NCAAF Nick Williams Nippert Stadium Pittsburgh Panthers Popular Prince Gulley Ray Graham Rutgers Rutgers Scarlet Knights Ryan Nassib South Florida Bulls Syracuse Orange Teddy Bridgewater Temple Owls Tino Sunseri UC UConn Huskies University Of Cincinnati
+Tags: Adonis Ameen-Moore Bearcats Big East Big East Football Brandon McManus Brendon Kay Chandler Whitmer Cincinnati Bearcats George Winn Jeremy Wright Jerome Smith Johnny McEntee Louisville Cardinals Lyle McCombs NCAAF Nick Williams Nippert Stadium Pittsburgh Panthers Prince Gulley Ray Graham Rutgers Rutgers Scarlet Knights Ryan Nassib South Florida Bulls Syracuse Orange Teddy Bridgewater Temple Owls Tino Sunseri UC UConn Huskies University Of Cincinnati